djarotech/Supermeatboy/README.md

 	-spikes

 	-???
-Add any ideas in this readme.
+Add other ideas, put into this readme
--AI

--monster sprites , meatgirl sprite, any other sprites
+-monsters , meatgirl , any other types of characters.

--Gui front end
+-*Gui front end

--loading screen
+-*loading screen